franco-on-git/Scripts-and-Commands/COMMANDS/PSExec-Elevated-Terminal.md

 ```
 psxec.exe -i -s cmd.exe
 ```
-5. In shell, run this command to verify its using SYSTEM
+5. In shell, run command to verify its using SYSTEM:
 ```
 whoami
 ```